tokenly/bitsplit-server/readme.md

 ## POST /api/v1/distribution/
 Create a new distribution.
 ### DOCUMENTATION COMING SOON

 ## GET /api/v1/distribution/{hash}/
 Receive the details for a specific distribution.
+### DOCUMENTATION COMING SOON

-# Bitsplitd
+# bitsplitd
 Inside the /settings/ folder, there are three major files:

-- bitcoin.py - bitcoind settings and credentials
+- bitcoin.py - Bitcoind settings and credentials
-- bitsplit.py - bitsplit, mongo, and mailer settings
+- bitsplit.py - Bitsplit, mongo, and mailer settings
-- counterparty.py - counterpartyd settings and credentials
+- counterparty.py - Counterpartyd settings and credentials

 The majority of what you will need to change are the bitcoin and counterparty credentials to point to the instances you wish to use; as